What is Chemical Dependency?

 M. To close the gap between science and service by improving the science and practice of implementation in relation to evidence-based programs and practices.

-N. Homework focused on evaluating and enhancing confidence in coping with situations that trigger substance use; goal setting and use of rewards; and identifying and coping with stressful life events, as well as daily hassles and uplifts.
+N. Evaluating and enhancing confidence in coping with situations that trigger substance use; goal setting and use of rewards; and identifying and coping with stressful life events, as well as daily hassles and uplifts.

 O. Lack adequate production of the brain chemicals dopamine and serotonin.
 When the person is introduced to alcohol/other drug use, they report feeling normal for the first time.
 These outside stimulants take the place of brain chemicals that might be depleted or lower than normal.